audy/lederhosen/readme.md

 - Lederhosen is designed to be a fast and simple method of clustering 16S rRNA amplicons sequenced using paired and non-paired end short reads such as those produced by Illumina (GAIIx, HiSeq and MiSeq).
 - Lederhosen uses Semantic Versioning.
-- Lederhosen is free and open source under the [MIT open source license](http://opensource.org/licenses/mit-license.php/)
+- Lederhosen is free and open source under the [MIT open source license](http://opensource.org/licenses/mit-license.php/).
+- Except for USEARCH which requires a license, Lederhosen is available for commercial use.

 ## How do I get Lederhosen?